Millbay Rd, Plymouth PL1 3LF

 It has become one of the biggest events in the business calendar in Plymouth and now seen as the key opportunity to celebrate companies and promote the good work being done in our city.

-The former Herald Business Awards returns in 2019 as the Plymouth Business Awards which will continue to honour those driving Britain’s Ocean City forward.
+The former Herald Business Awards returns again in 2020 as the Plymouth Business Awards which will continue to honour those driving Britain’s Ocean City forward.
 We will celebrate those businesses who contribute economically, culturally, socially as we strive to become Europe’s premier waterfront destination.

 The awards highlight a vast range of Plymouth’s enterprises over a broad, and growing number of sectors, lauding many of the city’s prime success stories.